bootstrapworld/curriculum/lessons/simple-data-types/langs/en-us/slides.md

 {layout="Launch"}
 # Numbers & Strings

-@image{images/editor.png, "Our Editing Environment with the Definitions are on the left and the Interactions Area on the right", 300, ""}}

-{.column}

-This screen is called the @vocab{Editor}, and it looks something like the diagram you see here.
+The @vocab{Editor} looks something like the diagram you see here.
 There are a few buttons at the top, but most of the screen is taken up by two large boxes: the @vocab{Definitions Area} on the left and the @vocab{Interactions Area} on the right.

 The @vocab{Definitions Area} is where programmers define values and functions that they want to keep, while the @vocab{Interactions Area} allows them to experiment with those values and functions.
-This is like writing function definitions on a blackboard, and having students use those functions to compute answers on scrap paper.

-For now, we will only be writing programs in the *Interactions Area* on the right.
+For now, we will only be writing programs in the *Interactions Area*.

+@image{images/editor.png, a}

 ---
 {layout="Investigate"}